Mercedes A-Class hatchback - Practicality & boot space

 Although bigger than before, the Mercedes A-Class doesn’t quite measure up against some more practical rivals

 While sitting and travelling in the front seats of the Mercedes A-Class is a joy, rear-seat passengers may find themselves a little cramped.
-There’s a big boot on offer – 29 litres larger than the old model's – but the A-Class is still outclassed on this front by some much cheaper cars.
-And while the BMW 1 Series, Audi A3 and Volkswagen Golf are all offered in a range of bodystyles, the Mercedes A-Class is only available as a five-door hatchback.
+There’s a reasonable boot on offer but the A-Class is still outclassed on this front by some much cheaper cars.
+However, like the BMW 1 Series, Audi A3 and Volkswagen Golf, the A-Class is available in a range of body styles - you can choose a hatchback or saloon, while the Mercedes GLA and Mercedes CLA are based on the A-Class too.

 Mercedes A-Class interior space & storage